The real fun is when you start the journey.

 - Deliverable – of course.
 A deliverable is any verifiable product, service or result (remember, PSR) that a project produces.

 - Change requests – whenever project is executed and deliverable are churned out, change request become part of them.
 We saw what constitutes change requests at the beginning of this post.

-- Work performance information – these are routinely collected during project, information such as schedule progress, costs incurred, quality measurements.
+- Work performance data – these are the raw data during project such as schedule progress, costs incurred, quality measurements.

 - Project management plan updates – whenever work is executed or change requests are raised there could be a change to plans or baselines.